genexus-books/Saia/doc/Backoffice.md

 ## Projects
 Projects are the core entities where several configurations and settings are defined.
-Within each project, administrators can define assistants, generate API tokens for API access, and manage document management functionalities.
+Within each project, you can define assistants, generate API tokens for API access, and handle document management functionalities.
 The project management feature allows administrators to seamlessly add, update, or delete projects within the organization.

-The following sections will guide developers on how to perform project-related operations within the GBrain backoffice, empowering them to efficiently manage projects and their associated settings.
+The following sections will guide you on how to perform project-related operations within the GBrain backoffice, empowering them to efficiently manage projects and their associated settings.

 ### Adding a project
 To define a new project in the GBrain backoffice, follow the steps below:

 1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

-2. Once logged in, navigate to the "Projects" section.
+2. Once logged in, go to the "Projects" section.

-3. Locate the option to create a new project and click on it.
+3. Click on the Create a new project option.

 4. In the project creation form, provide the following information: